SocialBook User Guide

 Displaying overall statistics: statistics

-Displays the statistics of current person list.
+Displays the statistics of the last viewed person list.

 Statistics include:

-• Number of People
+• Total Number of People

 • Number of HIGH Priority People